hanley6/IMUSensorModels/README.md

 P. Petkov and T. Slavov.
 "Stochastic Modeling of MEMS Inertial Sensors."
 Cybernetics and Information Technologies.
 Vol. 10.
 No. 2. pp. 31-40.
 2010.

+and Kalibr version in Matlab is based on IMU model presented in the ETH ASL Kalibr package (https://github.com/ethz-asl/kalibr/wiki)

 Important Folders: